IBM/openapi-validator/README.md

 ## Configuration
 The command line validator is built so that each IBM validation can be configured.
 To get started configuring the validator, [set up](#setup) a [configuration file](#configuration-file) and continue reading this section.
 Specific validation "rules" can be turned off, or configured to trigger either errors or warnings in the validator.
 Some validations can be configured even further, such as switching the case convention to validate against for parameter names.
-Additionally, certain files files can be ignored by the validator.
+Additionally, certain files can be ignored by the validator.
 Any glob placed in a file called `.validateignore` will always be ignored by the validator at runtime.
 This is set up like a `.gitignore` or a `.eslintignore` file.

 ### Setup
 To set up the configuration capability, simply run the command `lint-openapi init`.
-This will create (or over-write) a `.validaterc` file with all rules set to their [default value](#default-values).
+This will create (or overwrite) a `.validaterc` file with all rules set to their [default value](#default-values).
 This command does not create a `.validateignore`.
 That file must be created manually.
 These rules can then be changed to configure the validator.
 Continue reading for more details.

 _WARNING: If a `.validaterc` file already exists and has been customized, this command will reset all rules to their default values._